CO-ORGANIZER

 14:30

-A low-cost optics-less colorimeter for characterising observer variability in colour matching experiments, Luvin M Ragoo and Ivar Farup NTNU (Norway)
+A simple and cost effective colorimeter for characterising observer variability in colour matching experiments, Luvin Munish Ragoo and Ivar Farup, NTNU (Norway)

 14:50

-A mathematical model for gloss prediction of 2D prints Donatela Saric1,2, Andreas Kraushaar1, and Aditya Sole2; 1Fogra Research Institute for Media Technologies (Germany) and 2NTNU (Norway),
+A mathematical model for gloss prediction of 2D prints, Donatela Saric1,2, Andreas Kraushaar1, and Aditya Suneel Sole2; 1Fogra Research Institute for Media Technologies (Germany) and 2NTNU (Norway)

 Abstract: Predicting the final appearance of a print is crucial in the graphic industry.
 The aim of this work is to build a mathematical model to predict the visual gloss of 2D printed samples.
 We conducted a psychophysical experiment where the observers judged the gloss of samples with different colours and different gloss values.
 For the psychophysical experiment, a new reference scale was built.
 Using the results from the psychophysical experiment, a mathematical prediction model for the visual assessment of gloss has been developed.
 By using the Principal Component Analysis to explain and predict the perceived gloss, the dimensions were reduced to three dimensions: specular gloss measured at 60°, Lightness (L*) and Distinctness of Image (DOI).